 Associates Degree in Behavioral Science: Program Overview

-Behavioral science is an academic study that examines human and animal behavior, as well as aspects of anthropology, psychology and other sciences.
-The Associate of Science is available in this field and can prepare graduates for entry-level social or behavioral science careers, as well as undergraduate degree programs in related areas.
+Behavioral science is an academic area of study that examines human and animal behavior, as well as aspects of anthropology, psychology and other sciences.
+The Associate of Science degree program is available in this field and can prepare graduates for entry-level social or behavioral science careers, as well as undergraduate degree programs in related areas.

 The A.S. in behavioral science is generally offered at community colleges that require incoming students to hold a high school diploma or GED.
 Some schools only accept those students into a behavioral science program if they are planning to transfer their credits to a 4-year degree program upon graduation.